Top 27 Dog-Friendly Beaches in Washington State

 6. Tolmie State Park – Olympia, WA

 Tolmie State Park in Washington is a day-use park only.
-Here, canines need to be on a leash at all times.
-The maximum leash length is 8 feet.
-The park gives a magnificent sight of miles of coastline.
-This park has an abundant itinerary of things to do – Scuba diving, hiking, and swimming.
+Canines must be on a leash at all times, and the maximum leash length is 8 feet.
+The park offers a magnificent view of miles of coastline and has an abundant itinerary of things to do, including Scuba diving, hiking, and swimming.

 Mooring buoys are available for rent in this park.
-The area is 1800 long with a saltwater shoreline.
-This area has an underwater park that scuba divers can discover.
+The area is 1800 feet long and has a saltwater shoreline.
+Scuba divers can discover an underwater park.
 The park is home to many wildlife species, sea creatures, birds, etc.

 7. Bloedel Donovan Park – Bellingham, WA